The Scotiatrust complaint resolution process

 Your third step

-If you have gone through the first two steps and remain dissatisfied, you can contact the Scotiabank Group Ombudsman, who has been appointed to provide an impartial review of unresolved client complaints.
-You can contact the Scotiabank group of companies' Ombudsman:
+If you have gone through the first two steps and remain dissatisfied, you can contact the Scotiabank Customer Complaints Appeals Office which can provide an impartial review of unresolved client complaints.
+You can contact the Scotiabank group of companies' Customer Complaints Appeals Office:

 Third-party complaint-handling process